karthikv1392/cs6401_se_2023/Projects/project-2.md

 ## Feature 2: Better library management

-In the current codebase, if a user adds a music, that music can be accessed by everyone.
-This isn't ideal - not everyone wants to share all their music with everyone.
+In the current codebase, playlists created by a user are visible only to them.
 We want to modify Music to allows users to choose whether their created playlists should be visible to other users or not.
-Note that a public playlist can still be interacted with by other users (e.g. songs can be added to it).
+A public playlist can be interacted with by other users (e.g. songs can be added to it).

 ## Feature 3: Online Integration